stevetodman/chd/docs/analytics/heatmap.md

 1. Point `.env` at the staging project and run `npm run verify:analytics:heatmap -- --dry-run`.
 2. Review the output for “ready to write synthetic data.”
-3. Re-run without `--dry-run` to seed, refresh, and clean up.
+3. Re-run without `--dry-run` to seed, refresh, and clean up (the script removes test data automatically).
 4. Only pass `--allow-prod` for break-glass production debugging, and document the justification in the deployment log.